zjuyzj/mysql-postgresql-converter/README.md

   6.8 because the GitLab database schema contains no binary columns.
 - Add the `add_index_statements.rb` script to recreate indices dropped by `dbconverter.py`.
+- Never set 'NOT NULL' constraints on datetimes.

 How to use
 ----------